 Another set of characters is used when the Chinese zodiac signs are used to show the cyclical year.

-Traditionally the holidays start with New Year's Eve (the 7th this year).
+Traditionally the Chinese New Year holidays start on New Year's Eve

 Regional and Translation Differences